huuphuc-nguyen/Android-Meal-Match/README.md

 ---

 ## 📧 Contact
+// TODO: Update Group's email
-For any inquiries, reach out to me at: your.email@example.com
+For any inquiries, reach out to me at:

 ## ⭐ Acknowledgements
 - Icons from [FlatIcon](https://www.flaticon.com/) and Images from [Unplash](https://unsplash.com/)